AnthonySkoury/SDR-Aircraft-Traffic-Application/decoder/README.md

 ---

 ./dump1090 --interactive --net

+***Before running command, ensure the RTL-SDR module is connected through USB to the Raspberry Pi and is detected***

 As the script is currently operating in Python 3.7, the command utilized to run the script is:
 ---